What is the difference between Vascular and Endovascular Interventions

 Making the Right Choice for Your Health

-At SurgeonsLab, we empower future vascular specialists with our advanced surgical simulator technology.
-Our training models help medical professionals build the precision and confidence needed for great patient care.
-This applies to both traditional open procedures and new endovascular interventions.
+At SurgeonsLab, we empower future vascular specialists with advanced simulation technology.
+Our training models help medical professionals build the precision and confidence needed for excellent patient care — whether performing traditional open procedures or the latest endovascular interventions.

 Frequently Asked Questions